all-ride/ride-lib-mvc/README.md

 Model-View-Controller library of the PHP Ride framework.

+It builds on top of the HTTP and routing library to handle input and output.

+## Request

+The MVC _Request_ is an extended HTTP request.
+The route is integrated which gives you the possibility to get extra properties from it like the base URL and incoming arguments.

+## Response

+The MVC _Response_ is an extended HTTP response.
+It adds methods to deal with views and messages.

+## Controller

+A _Controller_ handles the incoming request and translates it into a response.
+The workhorse of a controller is an action.
+Multiple actions can be defined in one controller.
+Each action passes the input to the model to perform the necessairy logic.
+The result of this action is set to the response, possibly through a view.

+To translate incoming request into actions, the actions must be defined in the routing table.

+## Model

+A model contains the logic of your domain.
+There is no interface for this since it can by anything you want or need.
+It's completly up to you.

+## View

+A _View_ is a representation of the result.
+It's a data container of variables which will be rendered when sending the response.
+Different views for the same action can easily implemented like HTML, JSON, XML, ....

+## Message

+The _Message_ is a data container for a single message.
+You can add multiple messages to a response.
+Usefull to add warnings or error and success messages when submitting a form.

 ## Code Sample

 Check this code sample to see some possibilities of this library: